Bachelor of Creative Media Production

 As the film and technology capital of the South Pacific, Wellington is known for its collaborative network of creative and technology companies.
 It’s the ideal place to kick start your career and build your reputation, learning from the best in the world.

 However, the creative media industry is inherently international -- work can take you to all over the world.
-Here at the College of Creative Arts we embrace the new global industry, and are one of the only international universities with NASAD accreditation.
+We embrace the new global industry.
+The College of Creative Arts is accredited by NASAD.

 Now, let’s take a look at the pathways themselves.